-NOW THEREFORE, in consideration of the mutual interests and benefits to be derived from the cooperative efforts of the parties in enforcing compliance with the ordinance, the parties agree as follows:
+NOW THEREFORE, in consideration of the mutual interests and benefits to be derived from the cooperative efforts of the parties in enforcing compliance with the Land Use Code, the parties agree as follows:

-- The County will require applicants to coordinate inspection of private roads with the respective Highway District and to pay the fee required by the Highway District for the inspection; - 2.
-The Highway District may assign its inspection responsibilities under this MOU to its agents or independent contractors as the Highway District deems appropriate; - 3.
-The Highway District will notify Kootenai County Planning Department that it has inspected the roads and the results of the inspection; - 4.
-Any party hereto has the right to terminate its participation in this MOU for any reason by giving thirty (30) days' notice in writing to each party to this MOU; - 5.
-This MOU may be amended or supplemented by mutual agreement effectuated in writing and duly executed by the parties; - This MOU shall be in full force and in effect when signed by all parties; - 7.
-Each party hereby warrants that its participation and execution of this MOU has been duly approved by its governing board; - 8.
-All notices, requests, and other communications under this MOU shall be in writing, and shall be (a) delivered personally, (b) sent via FedEx or similar private express mail service
+1. The County will require applicants to coordinate inspection of private roads with the respective District and to pay the fee required by the District for the inspection.

+2. The District may assign its inspection responsibilities under this MOU to its agents or independent contractors, as the District deems appropriate.

+3. The District will notify Kootenai County Community Development that it has inspected the roads and the results of the inspection.

+4. Any party hereto has the right to terminate its participation in this MOU for any reason by giving thirty (30) days' notice in writing to each party to this MOU.

+5. This MOU may be amended or supplemented by mutual agreement effectuated in writing and duly executed by the parties.

+6. This MOU shall be in full force and effect when signed by all parties.

+7. Each party warrants that its participation and execution of this MOU has been duly approved by its governing board.

-(hereinafter "FedEx"), (c) sent via facsimile, or (d) mailed, certified or registered mail, return receipt requested, postage prepaid, and addressed as follows:
+8. All notices, requests and other communications under this MOU shall be in writing, and shall be (a) delivered personally; (b) sent via FedEx or similar private express mail service (hereinafter "FedEx"); (c) sent via facsimile; (d) sent via email, or (e) mailed, postage prepaid, and addressed as follows:

-Kootenai County

-David Kelly

-Attn: Planning Director

-PO Box 9000

-Coeur d'Alene, Idaho 83816-9000
+Kootenai County Attn: Director of Community Development P.O.
+Box 9000 Coeur d'Alene, ID 83816